NeuroFan/Algorithmic-SAR-ADC-simulation-files/README.md

 # Citation

-Please cite the following paper in case of using the provided simulations [1].
+Please cite either of the following papers in case of using the provided simulations.

         @article{inanlou2020arithmetic,
           title={Arithmetic Tracking Adaptive SAR ADC for Signals with Low-activity Periods},